Programie/MineArea-Modpack/README.md

 ## How to build

 * Download the [Minecraft Forge installer](https://files.minecraftforge.net) and put it into `source/forge`
+* Install and update mods (see section bellow)
 * Build the modpack by executing `make` in the root directory of this repository

-## Update mods
+## Install and update mods

-Execute `update-mc-mods.py` to search and download updates for all mods inside the `source/mods` folder
+Execute `update-mc-mods.py` to download all mods listed in the mods.yaml file and update existing mods.

-**Note:** This currently only works for mods available on CurseForge and listed in the mods.csv
+**Note:** This currently only works for mods available on CurseForge.